Mahalakshmee/Data-Science-Learning-Repository/README.md

 ## Conclusion

 Thank you for visiting my Data Science Learning Repository!
-I hope you find the projects and exercises I've completed helpful in understanding the fundamentals of data science.
-I'm continually updating this repository with new projects and expanding my skills in the data science domain.
+I hope you find the topics I've completed helpful in understanding the fundamentals of data science.
+I'm continually updating this repository with new topics and expanding my skills in the data science domain.

-Feel free to explore the individual project directories for more details.
+Feel free to explore the individual topic directories for more details.
 If you have any questions or suggestions, please don't hesitate to contact me.

 Happy learning!